 Please don’t hesitate to get in touch for a chat, ping me an email at email@example.com to arrange a time.

 Vicky McLaren – IT & Digital Programme Manager

 I lost my father to pancreatic cancer in 2010.
-Our experience as a family was typical of so many who lose a loved one to the disease.
-When I found out about Pancreatic Cancer Action back in 2013, I jumped at the chance to volunteer, before then joining the operations team a year later.
+My family’s experience was typical of those who lose a loved one to the disease.
+When I found out about Pancreatic Cancer Action in 2013, I jumped at the chance to volunteer, before joining the operations team a year later.

 I have an important behind the scenes role, defining and delivering a responsive programme of IT projects that help us work effectively, efficiently and in line with legislation.
-I am excited by the opportunity to use quickly evolving digital technologies to help us engage effectively with our supporters and to communicate our awareness message more widely than ever before.
+I am excited by the opportunity to use digital technologies to help us engage effectively with our supporters and to communicate our awareness message as widely as we can.